nyxn-ai/nyxn-vscode-extension/README.md

 ## Installation

 1. Install the extension from the VS Code Marketplace or download the VSIX file from the [releases page](https://github.com/nyxn-ai/nyxn-vscode-extension/releases)
-2. Configure your Gemini API key in the extension settings
+2. Configure your Gemini API key in the extension settings or create a `.env` file in the extension directory with your API key (see `.env.example` for reference)
 3. Restart VS Code to activate the extension

 ## Configuration